SoftUni-Internal/interactive-content/EN/04-Object-Composition/03-Forms-Of-Object-Composition.md

 In the example, we use the `.reduceRight()` method.

-First, create a function called "**delegate**", which will take two parameters.
+First, write called "**delegate**", which will take two parameters.

 The "**acc**" array will be our result after the execution of the `.reduceRight()` method.